-- c) Accessory Ssolar Ffacilities shall be allowedpermitted within every land use category. - Policy FLU 1.1.7The maximum number of dwelling units allowed on a parcel of land is based on the maximum gross density established by the applicable future land use category multiplied by the gGross aAcreage of the parcel of land.
+Accessory Ssolar Ffacilities shall be allowedpermitted within every land use category.

+The maximum number of dwelling units allowed on a parcel of land is based on the maximum gross density established by the applicable future land use category multiplied by the gGross aAcreage of the parcel of land.
 The number of allowable dwelling units is not affected by the amount of non-residential development allowed on the parcel.
-Additional dwelling units may be allowed based upon applicable bonus densities or as accessory dwelling units. - Policy FLU 1.1.8 Accessory dwelling units shall not be included in the density calculation for entitlement purposes. - Policy FLU 1.1.89 The maximum amount of non-residential development allowed on a parcel of land is based on the maximum intensity as measured by the floor area ratio (FAR) established by the applicable future land use category.
-The maximum amount of non-residential development allowed is not affected by the amount of residential development on the parcel. - Policy FLU 1.1.910 Where a mix of non-residential and residential uses is allowabled, as within the Downtown Mixed-Use_future land use cCategory, both density and intensity shall be calculated based upon the gGross aAcreage.
-The maximum amount of allowed_non-residential development is not affected by the amount of allowed residential development on the parcel of land; the maximum amount of allowed non-residential development on the parcel of land. - Policy FLU 1.1.10 When a parcel of land contains two or more future land use categories: - a) Tthe distinct-types of uses allowed in each of the future land use categories may only be developed within the boundaries of the future land use category that allows those types of uses-types. - b) Tthe maximum number of dwelling units and the maximum amount of non-residential development allowed permitted shall be calculated by applying the density and intensity allowedpermitted by each future land use category by the gross acreage of the parcel within that category.
+Additional dwelling units may be allowed based upon applicable bonus densities or as accessory dwelling units.

+Accessory dwelling units shall not be included in the density calculation for entitlement purposes.

+The maximum amount of non-residential development allowed on a parcel of land is based on the maximum intensity as measured by the floor area ratio (FAR) established by the applicable future land use category.
+The maximum amount of non-residential development allowed is not affected by the amount of residential development on the parcel.

+Where a mix of non-residential and residential uses is allowabled, as within the Downtown Mixed-Use_future land use_cCategory, both density and intensity shall be calculated based upon the gCross aAcreage.
+The maximum amount of allowed_non-residential development is not affected by the amount of allowed_residential development on the parcel of land; the maximum amount of allowed residential development is not affected by the amount of allowed non-residential development on the parcel of land.

+When a parcel of land contains two or more future land use categories:

+- a) Tthe distinct-types of uses allowed in each of the future land use categories may only be developed within the boundaries of the future land use category that allows those types of uses types. - b) Tthe maximum number of dwelling units and the maximum amount of non-residential development allowed permitted shall be calculated by applying the density and intensity allowed permitted by each future land use category by the gross acreage of the parcel within that category.
 The sum total resulting dwelling units and non-residential development may be applied across the entire parcel notwithstanding the actual boundaries of the future land use categories within the parcel. - c) Ddevelopment at a density or intensity proposed in the portion of the parcel that would not otherwise be allowed shall meet the compatibility requirements in the compatibility matrix of Policy FLU 1.6.5.